WICG/speculative_load_measurement/README.md

 * `earlyhint` - Whether a preload was delivered using an early hint header.
 * `used` - The timestamp in which the resource was actually used.
 If it wasn't, it's `null`.
 A preload is considered **unused** if no resource load during the page lifetime [consumed](https://html.spec.whatwg.org/multipage/links.html#consume-a-preloaded-resource) it from the [map of preloaded resources](https://html.spec.whatwg.org/multipage/links.html#map-of-preloaded-resources).

-The `navigatedURL` will only be exposed for same-origin navigations, after the same value was [exposed](https://html.spec.whatwg.org/multipage/#concept-navigationdestination-url) to the [NavigationDestination](https://html.spec.whatwg.org/multipage/nav-history-apis.html#navigationdestination) as part of the "navigate" event.
+The `navigationDestinationURL` will only be exposed for non-same-document same-origin navigations, after the same value was [exposed](https://html.spec.whatwg.org/multipage/#concept-navigationdestination-url) to the [NavigationDestination](https://html.spec.whatwg.org/multipage/nav-history-apis.html#navigationdestination) as part of the "navigate" event.

 ### Example Usage